 A: The ordinance is part of a larger educational campaign to encourage the use of reusable bags, thereby contributing to a cleaner, healthier environment.

-Q: Are there states in the USA with a bag bans?
+Q: Are there states in the USA with a bag ordinance?

-A: California and Hawaii are the only states in the USA with a state wide bans
+A: California and Hawaii are the only states in the USA with a state-wide ban.

 Q: What about other towns and cities?

 A: There are hundreds of towns and municipalities in the USA with local bans